gvanrossum/gvanrossum.github.io/interviews/Thomas.md

 **Yeah, they've been in the language for 25 years almost.**

-But back then, if you had a function defined in another function, You couldn't refer to a variable from the outer function in the inner function.
+But back then, if you had a function defined in another function, you couldn't refer to a variable from the outer function in the inner function.

 **Not at all.
 The namespace was completely invisible.**